madhupriyakamuni/madhupriyakamuni/README.md

-- 👋 Hi, I’m @madhupriyakamuni
+👋 Hi, I’m @madhupriyakamuni
-- 👀 I’m interested in Designing
+👀 I’m passionate about designing and development
-- 🌱 I’m currently learning UI/UX
+🌱 I’m currently learning and building projects in web development 💻 Skilled in Python, HTML, CSS, PHP, SQL, and Figma
-- 📫 How to reach me madhupriyakamuni1@gmail.com
+🎨 Exploring UI/UX design to enhance user-centered experiences 📫 Reach me at madhupriyakamuni1@gmail.com

 <!---
 madhupriyakamuni/madhupriyakamuni is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.